-In order to explode Midspore’s capabilities on arm64 based architectures, you would need to perform some configurations in your Kubernetes cluster to be able to deploy Charmed Kubeflow and create workers correctly.
+In order to explore Midspore’s capabilities on arm64 based architectures, you would need to perform some configurations in your Kubernetes cluster to be able to deploy Charmed Kubeflow and create workers correctly.
 This step is required as Charmed Kubeflow can only be deployed in x86 architectures.
 Please note the following instructions are Microk8s specific.

-The x86 node will be now referred as the primary node (this is where your Charmed Kubeflow deployment will live and will host the k8s control plane), and the amd64 node will be referred as the secondary node (this is where the workers will be scheduled).
+The x86 node will be now referred as the primary node (this is where your Charmed Kubeflow deployment will live and will host the k8s control plane), and the arm64 node will be referred as the secondary node (this is where the workers will be scheduled).

 - Install microk8s 1.22 in both PRIMARY and SECONDARY nodes:

 - Add the secondary node to the Kubernetes cluster, run the following in the PRIMARY node: